 Fall is reserved for Chinook and Coho (Silver) Salmon.
 Rogue River Bay fishing is done in a powerboat with comfortable seats and many amenities nearby.

-Ranging from 10-45 pounds, one strike from these fish and you will be hooked.
+Ranging from 10-45 pounds, you will be hooked with one strike from these fish.

 (November – December)